yury-lysogorskiy/lammps/doc/src/python.rst

 value.
 The specified *varReturn* is of the form v_name, where "name" is the name of a python-style LAMMPS variable, defined by the :doc:`variable <variable>` command.
 The Python function can return a numeric or string value, as specified by the *format* keyword.
-This return value is *only* accessible when expanding the python-style variable.
-When the *invoke* keyword is used, the return value of the python function is ignored.
+This return value is *only* accessible when its associated python-style variable is evaluated.
+When the *invoke* keyword is used, the return value of the python function is ignored unless the optional {logreturn} argument is specified.

 The *format* keyword must be used if the *input* or *return* keywords are used.
 It defines an *fstring* with M characters, where M = sum of